 Weather was no good when we woke up, it was raining non-stop.
 Luckily the rain was not very heavy.
 We know we need to drive for at least 3 hours before reaching our destination, Edinburgh – the capital for Scotland.
 When I think of Scotland I think of men wearing skirts.

-We passed by a few small towns on the way to Edinburgh, each small town has their own characteristic and you can see from their buildings and houses.
+We passed by a few small towns on the way to Edinburgh, each small town has its own character and you can see from their buildings and houses.

 One thing you may want to take note is driving to Scotland can be a bit remote and fewer petrol stations so fill up your tank is always a good idea.

-The view get prettier when the rain stopped!
+The view gets prettier when the rain stopped!

 Renting a car enable you to set your own pace and bring you through this magical scenery!
 Get ready some snacks and enjoy the view along the Scotland highlands.

 No toll roads and bridges throughout our 3 hours drive to Scotland.
-There are simply too many jaw dropping “wow” sights to drive through Scotland’s landscape and this is the most beautiful moment along the way.
+There is simply too many jaw-dropping “wow” sights to drive through Scotland’s landscape and this is the most beautiful moment along the way.
 Three words to describe my feeling – Free, Relax and Peaceful.

 We stopped by a park and used the public toilets.
 There is a school next to the park.
 As it was Saturday, there is no students in the school compound.